exalearn/epiCorvid/cGAN/README.md

 # Generating corvid samples with a conditional GAN

-Here there is code to train and use a GAN to generate mock runs of corvid for different parameters, using conditional batch normalization to condition the GAN on parameter values.
+Here there is code to train and use a GAN to generate mock runs of corvid for different parameters, using conditional instance normalization to condition the GAN on parameter values.

 ### Requirements
 The code has been developed and run with the following software: